Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Method

 where $e$ is the current epoch number.
 This strategy allows the model to first learn from richer data before adapting to more challenging, sparse inputs.

 To ensure model stability, we enforce two constraints.
-First, a predefined set of essential feature channels can be designated as ``main features", which are always protected from being dropped.
-In the implementation, we designate features that can be collected by all sensors as the main features, such as speed and altitude.
-Second, it is guaranteed that at least $K$ feature channels are retained for every sample.
+First, a predefined set of essential feature can be designated as ``main features", which are always protected from being dropped.
+During implementation, speed and altitude are designated as the main features, given their availability across all sensors.
+Second, it is guaranteed that at least $K$ features are retained for every sample.
 This dropout strategy ensures that the model does not become reliant on any specific sensor's feature set, thereby enhancing its robustness and generalizability.